Here are selected opinions about great mysteries which elude scientific confirmation and hover over us all.

 We have five senses and our imagination.
 From what we know: when the brain stops, life ends.
 I can pretty much live with that.
 And as much as I savor each moment, as we move from past to future we barely surface in the present before it’s gone.

 We are painfully finite creatures in an infinite universe and there are certain things which remain beyond our ken.
-So we embrace the mystery.
+But we can embrace both mystery and joy.

 Here are ideas about life after death: